We may earn money or products from the companies mentioned in this post. Please check my disclosure policy to learn more.

 This oil is produced by the sebaceous glands, which are located under the top layer of skin all over the body, but predominantly on the face and scalp.
 These glands are formed around a hair follicle in the epithelial layer of the skin.
 The epithelial layer is the one that lies just below the top layer of our skin.

 The cells of the sebaceous glands multiply and disintegrate, producing a substance called sebum.
-Sebum is a waxy, oily substance that lubricates our skin and prevents it from drying out or becoming irritable.
-This oil, along with sweat, is secreted through the pores of our skin.
+Sebum is a waxy, oily substance that lubricates our skin and prevents it from becoming irritable.
+Sebum is secreted through the pores of our skin along with sweat.

 You know that our skin replenishes itself every 28-30 days.
 That is, a fresh layer of skin replaces the old skin every 4 weeks.

 At any point in time, a mix of dead cells and fresh cells are present in the top layer of skin, sebum acting as a binder to keep them in place.
 When their life is over, the dead cells get flaked off.

 However, when too much of this sebum is there on the skin, it prevents these dead cells from falling off.
 This swamp clogs the skin pores, prevents the skin from ‘breathing’, and acts as a breeding ground for bacteria, which cause acne, pimples and so on.